Published: January 7, 2021 | Updated: June 15, 2021 | Posted by: Mayee Gonzales | Car Insurance

 If your vehicle, for example, has a plate number of 895, your renewal deadline is from the 22nd to 31st of May.
 Note that you can renew your car registration a month before its deadline.

-As for the venue, you can renew your car registration at any LTO online district/extension office.
+As for the serving LTO branch, you can renew your car registration at any LTO online district/extension office.

-LTO car registration and renewal can be a walk in the park if you know what you need and what you have to accomplish.
-Be prepared and remain patient even if such processes may take some time.
+The LTO car registration and renewal process can be a walk in the park if you know what you need and what to accomplish.
+Be prepared and remain patient even if such processes take some time.
 After all, they are both part of being a car owner.